• Governance Documents

 4.3

-Not less than seven calendar days prior to the date of a Board meeting the following documents will be issued electronically by the ESS Secretariat to each ESS Board member:
+Not less than eight calendar days prior to the date of a Board meeting the following documents will be issued electronically by the ESS Secretariat to each ESS Board member:

 1. a notice convening the meeting (detailing final confirmed date, time and location);